eliasz130/eliasz130/README.md

 - 👋 Hi, I’m @eliasz130
-- 👀 I’m interested in coding and soccer
+- 👀 I’m interested in cybersecurity
-- 🌱 I’m currently learning HTML, CSS, JS, and PY
+- 🌱 I’m currently learning/focusing on Python
-- 💞️ I’m looking to collaborate on web design

 <!---
 eliasz130/eliasz130 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.